algogrit/presentation-go-fundamentals/slides.md

 ---
 class: center, middle

-i.e.) You don't have to write a type of a variable explicitly, the compile will infer it.
+i.e.) You don't have to write a type of a variable explicitly, the compiler will infer it.
 But all types must be known/inferred at compile time.

 ---